Randomized Signal Processing with Continuous Frames: Background: harmonic analysis in phase space

 the $p$ norm of the signal $f\in L^p(G)$, where $1\leq p < \infty$, and denote interchangeably

 for $f\in L^{\infty}(G)$.
-We denote the induced operator norm of operators from a Banach space to itself using the subscript of the Banach space, e.g., for bounded linear operator $T:L^p(G)\rightarrow L^p(G)$, we denote $\norm{T}_p$.
-We denote the operator norm of a bounded linear operator between two different Banach spaces with no subscript.
+We note that an equality between two $L^p$ functions is by definition an almost-everywhere equality.
+We denote the induced operator norm of operators in Banach spaces using the subscript of the Banach space, e.g., for a bounded linear operator $T:L^p(G)\rightarrow L^p(G)$, we denote $\norm{T}_{p}$.
+When we want to emphasize that the norm is an operator norm, we also denote $\norm{T}_{p\rightarrow p}$.